Paris Saint-Germain Judo: Decline and dissolution

-Rebirth of PSG Judo and Europa League double
+Rebirth and Europa League double

 PSG president Nasser Al-Khelaifi relaunched PSG Judo in 2017.

 Paris Saint-Germain president Nasser Al-Khelaifi announced the relaunch of Paris Saint-Germain Judo, the club's judo department, on 1 September 2017.
 French judo star Teddy Riner signed to lead the project and Djamel Bouras was named club president.
 Both Bouras and a young Riner, who rose through the ranks at the Parisians, were part of the first iteration of PSG Judo between 1992 and 2003.
 Laurent Calleja in 2017, as well as Nicolas Mossion and Julien Boussuge in 2018, were appointed as managers.

 This version of PSG Judo was originally going to be composed of an all-male judo team.
 Riner was PSG's only judoka during its first year.
 Walide Khyar, Benjamin Axus and Pape Ndiaye rejected the Parisian project due to the unattractive contractual terms.
 Its initial all-male focus transformed into a mixed project in 2018, with PSG making several signings, including female judoka Faïza Mokdar, to compete alongside Riner.
 In October, the club also inaugurated the CMG Dojo, its home ground until 2024.
 In the 2019 season, the men's team won the French 2nd Division Championship in December.
 It was PSG's first major trophy since 1997, as well as their first since their resurgence in 2017.

 French manager Florent Urani joined the coaching staff for the 2021 season, as the club returned to the European stage.
 Riner, alongside newcomers Marie-Ève Gahié, Romane Dicko, Alpha Oumar Djalo, Luca Otmane and Amandine Buchard, PSG secured the Europa League double in December.
 It was the club's first European title since 1995 and its third overall.
 PSG defeated Russian team UWS Yekaterinburg (men) and Swiss team SGS Sports (women) in the finals, securing a place in next year's Champions League.

 In the 2022 season, the club repeated the feat at domestic level in the French 1st Division Championship in May.
 Riner guided the men's team to victory, while Gahié and Dicko ensured PSG became the first team to achieve the men's-women's double at the French nationals.
 It was the club's first titles in the competition since the men's team's victory in 1997.
 In the club's first Champions League appearance since 1994, the women's team claimed the bronze medal after being defeated in the semi-finals by eventual champions Orléans.
 Meanwhile, the men's team, bolstered by the signing of Alexis Mathieu, finished a disappointing 7th.
 Another milestone was the signing of Sandrine Martinet and Messaoud Dris.
 The former became PSG's first Paralympic judoka, while the latter became the club's first permanent foreign judoka.